 Got any plans this weekend?
 Bet a liver cleanse isn’t on your agenda—but maybe it should be!
 Cleanses have a reputation for being difficult, life-interrupting processes.
 But doing a short, food-based cleanse is actually pretty painless and a lot easier than you think.

-Your liver is the second-largest organ in the body (only skin is larger), so giving it a break from toxins, preservatives and hard-to-process foods helps it function better every day.
-Liver health is crucial, as this organ supports your skin and hormones, as well as your immune, reproductive, and digestive systems.
+Your liver is the second-largest organ in the body (only the skin is larger), so giving it a break from toxins, preservatives, and hard-to-process foods helps it function better every day.
+Liver health is crucial, as this is your detox organ.
+It supports your skin and hormones, as well as your immune, reproductive, and digestive systems.

-A food-based cleanse helps ensure you get all the “right stuff” (nutrients), and it’s gentler on your system, making it great for beginners or for those who don’t want to commit to doing just a juice cleanse.
-Food-based cleanses also minimize the deprivation and withdrawal (and metabolism crash) one can sometimes experience when only consuming liquids.
-Follow this menu for a liver-friendly cleanse you can do in a weekend!
+A food-based cleanse helps ensure you get all the right nutrients), and it’s gentler on your system, making it great for beginners or those who don’t want to commit to doing a full juice cleanse.
+Food-based cleanses also minimize the deprivation, withdrawal, and metabolism crash one can sometimes experience when consuming only liquids.

 What to Cut Out During a Liver Cleanse